 For years, captive bred tortoises had always displayed thick, spongy bone formation or pyramid shaped scutes, thick dark keratin layers, spinal deformations and walking difficulties as a result of owners feeding up to two or three times the amount of food the tortoise actually required.

-Tortoises are grazers; they thrive when they are allowed to feed naturally on wold growing weeds and flowers.
+Tortoises are grazers; they thrive when they are allowed to feed naturally on wild growing weeds and flowers.
 They should be allowed controlled inactivity periods and discouraged from eating 365 days a year.
 Never offer food which contain high levels of protein (peas, beans, bananas) or have extremely negative calcium to phosphorous balance.
-Rarely (if ever) odder your tortoise any fruit as this can lead to flagellate proliferation and colic.
+Rarely (if ever) offer your tortoise any fruit as this can lead to flagellate proliferation and colic.

 The following is a list of wild plants, cultivated plants and salad items which can be used to form the basis of a good natural and balanced diet.
 When picking these plants be sure to wash them under water as this helps to get rid of any pollution, and prevents the spreading of worms passed by bird droppings.